radams15/CircuitTesterDocs/Evaluation/docs/future_development.md

 This would involve graphical updates, as well as an update to the save/load system to be able to store component orientation.
 Whilst this is possible, it would take up too much time to complete now.

+There would also need to be rotation actions, keybinds and buttons.

 ## Save Screen

 This would be a simple addition that checks if the file name already exists, asking the user whether or not they want to override the file with a new save.
+This should be simple to implement and would improve the user experience.

+The only problem I can see is that each save this would re-prompt the user to override which could be alarming to some, but this could be made so that if the save name is already known, the prompt would not be shown.